wp-plugins/responsive-cookie-banner/readme.txt

 == Description ==

 A simple, stylish and responsive EU cookie banner plugin that will display a message asking if the viewer would like to accept cookies.
 All text and the 'more info' link destination can be changed in the settings menu.
-Compatible with all devices and browsers.
+Compatible with all devices, languages and browsers.

 == Installation ==